Alluxio/alluxio/docs/en/File-System-API.md

 ### Location policy

 Alluxio provides location policy to choose which workers to store the blocks of a file.

-User can set the policy in `CreateFileOptions` for writing files and `OpenFileOptions` for reading files into Alluxio.
-Alluxio supports custom location policy, and the built-in polices include:
+Using Alluxio's Java API, user can set the policy in `CreateFileOptions` for writing files and `OpenFileOptions` for reading files into
+Alluxio.

+Or to use the built-in policies, user can also simply override the default policy class in the [configuration file](Configuration-Settings.html) at property `alluxio.user.file.write.location.policy.class`.
+The built-in polices include:

-* **LocalFirstPolicy**
+* **LocalFirstPolicy (alluxio.client.file.policy.LocalFirstPolicy)**

     Returns the local host first, and if the local worker doesn't have enough capacity of a block, it randomly picks a worker from the active workers list.
 This is the default policy.

-* **MostAvailableFirstPolicy**
+* **MostAvailableFirstPolicy (alluxio.client.file.policy.MostAvailableFirstPolicy)**

     Returns the worker with the most available bytes.

-* **RoundRobinPolicy**
+* **RoundRobinPolicy (alluxio.client.file.policy.RoundRobinPolicy)**

     Chooses the worker for the next block in a round-robin manner and skips workers that do not have enough capacity.

-* **SpecificHostPolicy**
+* **SpecificHostPolicy (alluxio.client.file.policy.SpecificHostPolicy)**

     Returns a worker with the specified host name.
 This policy cannot be set as default policy.

-Alluxio supports custom policies, so you can also develop your own policy appropriate for your workload.
+Alluxio supports custom policies, so you can also develop your own policy appropriate for your workload by implementing interface `alluxio.client.file.policyFileWriteLocationPolicy`.
 Note that a default policy must have an empty constructor.
 And to use ASYNC_THROUGH write type, all the blocks of a file must be written to the same worker.

 ### Accessing an existing file in Alluxio